 8 Tips for Mature Tech Workers Delaying Retirement

-How Older Employees Can Stay Relevant While They Sort Through Retirement Options
+Older Employees Can Stay Relevant While Perusing Retirement Options

 If you're 60-plus but feeling like retirement is not an option for you, you're not alone.
 According to a survey conducted in late 2009, seven out of ten mature workers in the U.S. are delaying retirement due to financial reasons.
 And instead of thinking of about leisure activities and relaxation, many older IT workers with years of experience under their belts are looking to upgrade their technical skills so they can remain competitive in the job market.

 Here are some tips to help you work through your retirement options, transition into your next technical job, and show just how valuable you are to your current -- and future -- company, boss, and colleagues.

 Have a chat with your human resources department.
 If you have a certain plan in mind in terms of how long you are going to stick with your current job, make sure HR knows; they can help you sort out details about your future if you're not sure how things will work out.